khurshid-ali/TodoApp/README.md

 `git clone https://github.com/khurshid-ali/TodoApp.git`

+Once the repository is cloned, the code will be cloned in the TodoApp subdirectory.

 ### Running the application

-Navigate to the folder where the repo is cloned.
-The correct directory is where the `TodoApp.sln` file is locacted.
+Afte cloning the repo.
+Change directory to TodoApp directory.
+This directory will contain the `TodoApp.Sln`

-issue the following command
+issue the following command to run the application.

 `dotnet run --project Src/TodoApp.Web/TodoApp.Web.csproj`